MaterializeInc/materialize/doc/user/content/overview/arangements.md

 Once executed, the dataflow computes and stores the result of the SQL query in memory, polls the source for updates, and then incrementally updates the query results when new data arrives.

 The cost of maintaining a dataflow can be very different from the cost of executing a query once.
-Materialize queries are executed as long-lived stateful dataflow, and impose an ongoing cost of computation and memory.
-As input data changes, we want to quickly respond and cannot afford a full query re-evaluation.
-This results in an optimization process that has different priorities than traditional optimizers.
-Materialize optimizes to enable the re-use of already materialized data, and to do that it relies on sharing arrangements among multiple dataflows.
+Materialize queries are executed as long-lived stateful dataflows, and impose an ongoing cost of computation and memory.
+As input data changes, we want to respond quickly and without requiring a full query re-evaluation.
+This results in an optimization process that prioritizes the re-use of already materialized data.

 ### Collections

-Materialize dataflows act on **collections** of data, [multisets](https://en.wikipedia.org/wiki/Multiset) of updates that store information as triples of `(data, time, diff)`.
-Both dataflow inputs and dataflow outputs are expressed as collections.
+Materialize dataflows act on **collections** of data, [multisets](https://en.wikipedia.org/wiki/Multiset) updates that store information as triples of `(data, time, diff)`.

 Term | Definition
 -----|-----------